Attorney William Babich literally wrote the book on Trucking Accidents. Read it here…

-Accidents involving commercial trucks and smaller private passenger vehicles often result in serious injuries or death for the occupants of the smaller vehicle.
-For example, consider that a large commercial truck can weigh as much as 80,000 pounds and can be as long as 75 feet.
+Crashes involving commercial trucks and smaller private passenger vehicles often result in serious injuries or death for the occupants of the smaller vehicle.
+For example, consider that a large commercial semi can weigh as much as 80,000 pounds and can be as long as 75 feet.
 In comparison, smaller private passenger cars can range from a 2,500-pound car to a 5,000-pound SUV.
 The consequences of a collision between a large commercial tractor-trailer and a private passenger vehicle are often serious and catastrophic.

-It takes considerable knowledge and resources to adequately investigate and prepare a truck accident claim to ensure that the victim’s rights are protected.
+It takes considerable knowledge and resources to adequately investigate and prepare a tractor-trailer accident claim to ensure that the victim’s rights are protected.
 Often, in order to prove your claim, it is necessary to hire experts in the field of:

 Keep in mind that because a personal injury claim can take months, or even years, to resolve, you cannot rely on anticipated settlement proceeds or a jury award to pay for your immediate health care needs.
 If you have no health insurance available to help cover your medical expenses, the attorneys at The Law Firm of William Babich, LLC, will work with health care professionals in your area to get you the medical care you need.
 Often, a health care provider will agree to treat you if we agree to pay them back after you receive a settlement or award.
 The attorneys at The Law Firm of William Babich, LLC, can help get you the medical care and attention you need while your claim is being investigated, evaluated, and negotiated.

-If you are injured in a commercial truck accident, or your loved one suffers serious injury or death in a commercial truck accident, contact an attorney at The Law Firm of William Babich, LLC, in Denver, Colorado.
+If you are injured in a commercial truck crash, or your loved one suffers serious injury or death in a commercial trucking accident, contact an attorney at The Law Firm of William Babich, LLC, in Denver, Colorado.
 Our team of trucking accident and wrongful death attorneys can evaluate your case and help you understand your rights.
 We will help you get the money you deserve for lost wages, medical and surgical bills, pain and suffering, loss of a loved one, or other damages.

-However, many commercial vehicles, such as semi-tractor trailers or passenger buses, are insured through commercial insurance policies with at least $750,000 in liability coverage.
+Many commercial vehicles, such as semi-tractor trailers or passenger buses, are insured through commercial insurance policies with at least $750,000 in liability coverage.
 There may also be company umbrella policies or additional liability policies which may provide even more coverage.

 It is very important to have a trucking accident attorney examine all of the potential insurance policies that may provide coverage to you as a result of your accident, as you may be able to collect compensation from more than one insurance policy, including your own insurance policy.
 See section on Uninsured/Underinsured Motorist coverage.
 At The Law Firm of William Babich, LLC, our attorneys act immediately for our clients to determine what kind and how much insurance coverage is available to you.